dmlockhart/simit-arm/GUIDE.md

     ema_jit -s sa1100.cfg

-In this example,the program will boot the "vmlinux" image, a Linux 2.4.19 kernel configured for the SA1100 processor.
+In this example,the program will boot the `vmlinux` image, a Linux 2.4.19 kernel configured for the SA1100 processor.
-The configuration file "sa1100.cfg" specifies some architecture information of the system, and instructions to initialize the memory and registers.
+The configuration file `sa1100.cfg` specifies some architecture information of the system, and instructions to initialize the memory and registers.

 ## Interpreter